 Like any medicines, Imigran can cause side effects, but not everybody may experience them.
 Some symptoms may be caused by the migraine itself.

-The side effects of Sumatriptan (imigran) can include pain, heaviness, pressure or tightness in the chest, throat or other parts of the body, or unusual sensations, including numbness, tingling and warmth or cold.
+Common side effects of Imigran include pain, heaviness, pressure or tightness in the chest, throat or other parts of the body, or unusual sensations, including numbness, tingling and warmth or cold.
 These effects may be intense but generally pass quickly.
-Please read the Patient Information Leaflet enclosed with your medicines for a full list of side effects.
+Some people also experience nausea, dry mouth and drowsiness.
+These side effects are usually mild and improve on their own.

 Over the counter pain-killers such as paracetamol, aspirin or nurofen may help to reduce the symptoms of migraines.
 They are most effective when taken as soon as the migraine starts.